 She rather enjoys riling up these cousins to war for her favor.
 It allows her to experience importance and allure she can feel only by exploiting the queenly rule she holds over her two subjects’ heads.

 Sarah and Abigail’s war, then, must be fought more ferociously between them.
 Each having too much to lose.

 But, truly, their blows are inflicted with the sharpness of swords driven by the threat, resentments, and hostility that each one harbors in the darkness of her envious heart.
 Each determined not to let the other win.

 In the end, Abigail pulls the most vicious punch of all.
 Poisoning Sarah to confuse her, send her away; make the Queen feel betrayed and abandoned; and to show Sarah just how it feels to be the lowest of the low.

-So, Mirror, Mirror … Who Has The Most Envy Of Them All?
+So, Who’s The Most Envious Of Them All?

 Suffice it to say that Abigail gets the prize (if it is a prize at all) for being the most destructive of the three; with her envy getting the best of her on all counts.
 Yet, envy is not something to be proud of; it is ruthless and has its backlash.
 Envy brings a different kind of defeat.

 But, such extreme envy can be understood and doesn’t come without cause.
 Abigail has her history.

 Her sudden poverty and loss of status; the betrayal by her father; the abuse of men; desperation; envy of her cousin’s position and easier life; her cousin’s cruelty; increasing Abigail’s shame when she arrived at the palace.
 All this made her hate Sarah.

 No, Sarah would not be the winner.
 Not if Abigail had any say in the matter.
 She could match her wit for wit; cunning for cunning.
 Abigail had it in her to be the crueler one.